feram18/led-stock-ticker/README.md

   "timezone"        String    Timezone where you are located.
 Example: "UTC", "EST" "time_format"     String    Sets the preferred hour format for displaying time.
                               Accepted values are "12h" or "24h".
-  "debug"           Bool      Enables debugging messages to be displayed in the console when running the software.

 ```

 ### Flags